 To start this process, you have to do two things – apply to the new state’s board of nursing through their licensure by endorsement process.
 And typically you have to pay to have your license verified by Nursys.

-If your state’s nursing board doesn’t participate in Nursys then often you have to get them to fill out an affidavit and mail it to the state’s nursing board you are applying to.
+If your state’s nursing board doesn’t participate in Nursys then often you have to get them to fill out an affidavit and mail it to the state’s nursing board you are applying to and there may be a small fee.

 What is the Nurse Licensure Compact?